safesoftware/fme-server-iac-templates/Azure/terraform/modules/lb-services/lb/README.md

-# FME Server load balancer module
+# FME Flow load balancer module
-This module creates load balancer for a distributed FME Server deployment in Azure.
+This module creates load balancer for a distributed FME Flow deployment in Azure.
 The load balancer makes sure the available engines will connect to an available core in case a core that has engines registered is becoming unavailable.
 <!-- BEGIN_TF_DOCS -->
 ## Requirements